scipion-em/scipion-em-ccp4/README.rst

 - **Binary files**

 CCP4 binaries will *NOT* be installed automatically with the plugin.
 The independent installation of CCP4 software suite by the user is required before running the programs.
 Default installation path assumed is */usr/local/ccp4-7.0*; this path or any other of your preference has to be set in *CCP4_HOME* in *scipion.conf*.
-We recomend to install CCP4 version 7.0.056 or higher.
+We recommend to install CCP4 version 7.0.056 or higher.